Arsh910/RandomVideo-Chat-app/README.md

 - Open both the Django server and React app in different terminals.
 - For any issues, check the error logs in the respective terminal.
 - Frontend react-app https://github.com/DulanjaliSenarathna/react-chat-app
-- The system have some timeing issues in deployment but works fine deployment, i will fix it if got time to do so in future
+- The system have some timeing issues in deployment but works fine in devlopment, i will fix it if got time to do so in future